patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 If the text that is entered into a typeahead doesn't match a menu item, users can choose to create a new option that matches the text input.
 You can also combine this create functionality with a chip group to display created items as chips."

+If the text that is entered into a typeahead doesn't match a menu item, users can choose to create a new option that matches the text input.
+You can also combine this create functionality with a chip group to display created items as chips."

 ```ts file="./SelectMultiTypeaheadCreatable.tsx"

 ```

 ### Multiple typeahead with checkboxes
+By default, a multiple typeahead select allows you to select multiple menu items, placing a checkmark beside selected items.
+Like basic checkbox select menus, you can add checkboxes to your menu items.
+This approach may be more accurate and comprehensive for more complex menu scenarios like filtering.

 By default, a multiple typeahead select allows you to select multiple menu items, placing a checkmark beside selected items.
 Like basic checkbox select menus, you can add checkboxes to your menu items.
 This approach may be more accurate and comprehensive for more complex menu scenarios like filtering.

 By default, a multiple typeahead select allows you to select multiple menu items, placing a checkmark beside selected items.
 Like basic checkbox select menus, you can add checkboxes to your menu items.
 This approach may be more accurate and comprehensive for more complex menu scenarios like filtering.